olivierh65/lightgallery2/README.md

 ## Usage

-### General

-Some general remarks:

-* In order for the library to work a license key must be configured at `/admin/config/user-interface/lightgallery`.
-* Only the thumbnail and video plugin are loaded automatically, if other plugins are used you are responsible for loading them.

 ### Field formatters

 The module provides a lightGallery thumbnail formatter for both image and media fields (with a cardinality different from 1).